longod/UseWhatYouUsedFirst/README.md

 # Use What You Used First

-When using a consumable item that has a number of uses or time, if you have same items already used, you can use the one with the least amount of remaining instead.
+When using items that has a number of uses or time, if you have same items already used, you can use the one with the least amount of remaining instead.

 Here are that item types: